Christ Died As Our Representative

 • The death of Christ, Hebrews 2:14, 9:15, 29, Romans 5:10, 1 Corinthians 11:26.

-These are synonymous expressions about the sacrifice of Christ of equal efficacy.
+These are synonymous expressions about the sacrifice of Christ and the same efficacy is associated with them all.
 The offering of the body of Christ is synonymous with his death, as is the shedding of his blood.

 Of themselves, the shedding of Christ’s blood, the offering of his body and his death are of no effect.
 They are not the magical things portrayed in the legalistic reasoning of a substitutionary sacrifice.